Developer Hiring Trends in Mobile in 2018

 Notice how the gap in demand is narrower compared to talent supply?
-In part, the reason behind this is this is the need to maintain existing code.
-It’s also to to this reason that experience with Objective-C is still must-have for many Swift developers.
+In part, the reason behind this is the need to maintain existing code.
+It’s also due to this reason that experience with Objective-C is still must-have for many Swift developers.

 Software development trends in iOS

 Announced in September 2017, Swift 4 became the biggest news in iOS development in 2017.
 As for 2018, the latest WWDC sheds some light on what technologies will become more relevant.
 Much like Google’s Android, the key innovations in iOS revolve around AI/ML, AR, and IoT:

 - Core ML 2.
 Apple newest machine learning SDK for iOS developers is 30% faster, and it enables for 75% lighter AI models.
 Will these improvements prompt companies to embrace ML on mobile?
 There’s a big chance they will, as both Apple and Google are going out of their way to entrench AI into mobile experiences.

 - ARKit 2.0.
 The new version of the augmented reality SDK improves face tracking, 3D object detection, and rendering.
 All of these will offer a better experience for games and AR-based product demos.